MICHIGAN COINS FOR

 CROSSROADS VILLAGE/HUCKLEBERRY

-RAILROAD Flint, Michigan The county park is open seasonally.
+RAILROAD Flint, Michigan The county

-Set #MI47 has the coins that are available during the summer
+the coins that are available during the summer operations.
+Designs: Locomotive #2 from Huckleberry

-and he designed the coins.
-The
+designed the coins.
+The “Friends”

-preserve and operate the carousel.
-Ray
+operate the carousel.
+Ray even trained

-maintain the machine.
-All four coins have
+machine.
+All four coins have Ray’s

-Ray’s initials.
+initials.
 This the only Michigan

 machine (and for all I know, any machine nationally) that Ray set up for

-unassisted public use.
-After Labor Day, the dies in the same machine are switched to Halloween
+Labor Day, the dies in the same machine are switched to Halloween and

-and Christmas themes to coincide with special seasonal events (mainly on
+Christmas themes to coincide with special seasonal events (mainly on

 weekends); that is set #MI48.
 Designs:

-Jack-o-lantern; ghost; snowman; Santa Claus Holiday
+Jack-o-lantern; ghost; snowman; Santa Claus Holiday designs: #MI48 - $4.99 OUT OF

 STOCK |